Understanding Skin Cancer: Prevention, Diagnosis, and Treatment Options at Image Dermatology® P.C.

-Skin care is a critical aspect of Dr. Downie’s Montclair dermatological practice.
-She is a fellow of the Skin Cancer Foundation, and can be found on various media outlets educating the public about skin cancer, self-checks, and the need for sun block and skin protection.
-She is featured on The Today Show repeatedly as well as Dr. Oz and Good Morning America discussing skin cancer, sunscreen and she discussed ways to stay safe in the sun.
+Skin care is a crucial focus of Dr. Jeanine Downie‘s dermatological practice in Montclair.
+As a fellow of the Skin Cancer Foundation, she actively educates the public about skin cancer, self-examinations, and the importance of sunscreen and skin protection.
+Dr. Downie has appeared multiple times on The Today Show, Dr. Oz, and Good Morning America, where she shares valuable insights on skin cancer, the use of sunscreen, and tips for staying safe in the sun.

-Every year, approximately 3.7 million Americans are diagnosed with skin cancer.
-That figure is on the rise and Dr. Downie believes it will continue to increase as thousands of young women and men choose to subject themselves to the hazards of tanning beds.
-Additionally less than 30 percent of Americans wear sun block on a regular basis.
-Skin cancer is serious, and is the most common form of cancer in the United States.
-People need to be aware of their skin and notice if a mole is changing; if a bump or nodule appears or is not healing properly.
+Over 5.4 million Americans were diagnosed with skin cancer during 2025, and that number continues to grow.
+That figure is rising, and Dr. Downie believes it will continue to increase as thousands of young women and men choose to subject themselves to the hazards of tanning beds.
+Additionally, fewer than 30 percent of Americans use sunscreen regularly.
+Skin cancer is serious and is the most common form of cancer in the United States.
+People need to be aware of their skin and notice if a mole changes, if a bump or nodule appears, or if it is not healing properly.

 Total body checks are extremely important in catching skin cancer in its early stages, before other organs are involved.
-Everyone needs a total skin surface check at least once a year by a board certified dermatologist.
+Everyone needs a total skin surface check at least once a year by a board-certified dermatologist.
 If you have a history of skin cancer, you must come in more frequently for a total body check.
-Dr. Downie offers total body skin checks, from scalp to toes, and spends time educating her patients about the importance of wearing sun block and taking good care of their skin.
+Dr. Downie offers total-body skin checks from scalp to toes and spends time educating her patients about the importance of wearing sunscreen and taking good care of their skin.

 Montclair Dermatologist Dr. Jeanine Downie discusses Skin Cancer